ChampionX Corporation (CHX) Reveals an Earnings Mystery

 CHX’s Market Performance

-CHX stocks went up by 2.21% for the week, with a monthly jump of 32.05% and a quarterly performance of 122.36%, while its annual performance rate touched -40.69%.
-The volatility ratio for the week stands at 5.32% while the volatility levels for the past 30 days are set at 5.42% for ChampionX Corporation.
-The simple moving average for the period of the last 20 days is 17.10% for CHX stocks with a simple moving average of 80.38% for the last 200 days.
+CHX stocks went down by -0.56% for the week, with a monthly jump of 21.58% and a quarterly performance of 109.35%, while its annual performance rate touched -43.25%.
+The volatility ratio for the week stands at 4.80% while the volatility levels for the past 30 days are set at 5.40% for ChampionX Corporation.
+The simple moving average for the period of the last 20 days is 10.59% for CHX stocks with a simple moving average of 71.41% for the last 200 days.

 Analysts’ Opinion of CHX